 It is required that there are reliable functional connections between any instance of AIS-LSS and all associated AIS Physical Shore Stations.

-Details of the AIS-LSS are intended to be described in a future Appendix 9.
+Details of the AIS-LSS are described in Appendix 9.

 AIS Physical Shore Station (AIS-PSS)

 The AIS-PSS is an abstract concept that encompasses multiple real physical elements of a shore-based AIS Service.
 Typically, all elements of an AIS-PSS would be located together in the same location, but notable exceptions exists where different elements of a AIS-PSS are located in different locations because of different external factors.